Hanna expected to hit southern Texas coast as a hurricane

-MIAMI (AP) — Tropical Storm Hanna has strengthened and is expected to hit the southern Texas coast as a hurricane on Saturday afternoon or early evening, forecasters said Friday night, all while another tropical storm approached the Caribbean.
+MIAMI (AP) — Tropical Storm Hanna is expected to hit the southern Texas coast as a hurricane on Saturday afternoon or early evening, forecasters said, all while another tropical storm approached the Caribbean.

-Hanna was centered about 165 miles (270 kilometers) east-southeast of Corpus Christi, Texas, the U.S. National Hurricane Center said Friday night.
+Hanna was centered about 140 miles (225 kilometers) east-southeast of Corpus Christi, Texas, the U.S. National Hurricane Center said early Saturday.
 The storm had maximum sustained winds around 65 mph (100 kph) and was moving west at 8 mph (13 kph).

 Forecasters said Hanna could bring 5 to 10 inches (13 to 25 centimeters) of rain through Sunday night — with isolated totals of 15 inches (38 centimeters) — in addition to coastal swells that could cause life-threatening surf and rip current conditions.